About CFF Vagebond

 A vagrant or a vagabond is a person, often in poverty, who wanders from place to place without a home or regular employment or income.
 Other synonyms include "tramp," "hobo," and "drifter".
 A vagrant could be described as being "a person without a settled home or regular work who wanders from place to place and lives by begging".
 Vagrancy is the condition of such persons.
 In settled, ordered communities, vagrants have been historically characterised as outsiders, embodiments of otherness, objects of scorn or mistrust, or worthy recipients of help and charity.
 Some ancient sources show vagrants as passive objects of pity, who deserve generosity and the gift of alms.
 Others show them as subversives, or outlaws, who make a parasitical living through theft, fear and threat.
 Some fairy tales of medieval Europe have beggars cast curses on anyone who was insulting or stingy towards them.
 In Tudor England, some of those who begged door-to-door for "milk, yeast, drink, pottage" were thought to be witches.
 Tweet with us: #cfffonts #vagebondCFF Vagebond is a monoline vintage typeface by René Verkaart

-Vagebond is a monoline family that comes in three widths, Condensed (C), Normal (N), and Extended (XT).
+Vagebond is a monoline family that comes in 4 styles.
+It has three widths, Condensed (C), Normal (N), and Extended (XT).
 Vagebond C Light is available for FREE on MyFonts.

 Vagebond C Light (FREE)

 Vagebond N Light